johnnyblaze993/galaxyApp/README.md

 ## 🔄 Typical Development Flow

-1. Start the stack:
+1. Start the stack (in detached/background mode):

     ```sh
-    docker compose up --build
+    docker compose up --build -d
     ```

-2. In a second terminal, enable hot reloading:

-    ```sh
-    docker compose watch
-    ```

-3. Make code changes and see them live!
+2. In VSCode, use the **Remote Explorer** sidebar to open and edit code directly inside your running containers for hot reloading and instant feedback.

-4. When done, stop everything:
+3. When done, stop everything:

     ```sh
     docker compose down